Lester Piggott: Career

 Piggott began racing horses from his father's stable when he was ten years old and won his first race in 1948, aged twelve, on a horse called The Chase, at Haydock Park.
 Piggott was known for his quiet demeanour.
 He described his mother as wisely playing down his success, while his father rarely gave advice unless there had been a particular mistake.
 By his teens a sensation in the racing world, he rode his first winner of The Derby on Never Say Die in 1954, aged eighteen, and went on to win eight more, on Crepello (1957), St. Paddy (1960), Sir Ivor (1968), Nijinsky (1970), Roberto (1972), Empery (1976), The Minstrel (1977) and Teenoso (1983).
 He was stable jockey to Noel Murless and later to Vincent O'Brien and had a glittering career of unparalleled success.
 Known as the "housewives' favourite", Piggott had legions of followers and did much to expand the popularity of horse racing beyond its narrow, class-based origins.
+Piggott, along with contemporaries such as Sir Gordon Richards, helped expand the appeal of British flat racing, both domestically and abroad, through increased media exposure and growing public interest.

 Famously tall for a flat jockey (5 ft 7 in), hence his nickname of "The Long Fellow", Piggott struggled to keep his weight down and for most of his career rode at 8 st 5 lb.
 He pioneered a new style of race-riding that was subsequently widely adopted by colleagues at home and abroad and enabled him to become Champion Jockey eleven times.
 He also rode over hurdles early in his career.